marancibia/marancibia.github.io/learning-library/data-management-library/oracle-machine-learning/oml4py-adb/get-started/get-started.md

 # Get started with OML4Py on Oracle Autonomous Database

 ## Introduction
-This lab walks you through the steps to create an Oracle Machine Learning notebook and access the Python environment.
+This lab walks you through the steps of accessing Oracle Machine Learning Notebooks, loading notebooks and runing OML4Py scripts.

 Estimated Lab Time: 15 minutes